noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudformation.md

 # CloudFormation

-- IaaC provisioning tool for specifying every detail of aws resources required to deploy distinct set of services
+- IaaC provisioning tool for modeling aws resources and automating provisioning and upgrades
 - [bookmark](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)

 ## my thoughts

-- use terraform instead, unless you need to pass the aws certs ;)~
+- terraform for AWS, but you need cloudformation to pass the aws certs

 ## links